MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-02.md

 ## Overview

-Welcome to the second series of the HoloLens 2 tutorials.
-In this three-part tutorial series, you will learn the fundamentals of Azure Spatial Anchors.

-In this chapter you will explore the various steps required to start and stop an Azure session and create, upload, and download Azure anchors on a single device.
+In this tutorial, you will explore the various steps required to start and stop an Azure Spatial Anchors session and to create, upload, and download Azure Spatial Anchors on a single device.

 ## Objectives